For some, the increased fertility that accompanies eating a paleolithic diet is awesome, for others, not so awesome.

 Effects of synthetic hormone birth control medications

-Hormonal contraceptives are just as popular as they are damaging to a woman’s body (and the environment as they flush through the toilet into our water causing fish feminization).
+Hormonal contraceptives are just as popular as they are damaging to a woman’s body (and the environment as they flush through the toilet into our water causing fish feminization and other problems).
 According to the Center of Disease Control and Prevention, more than 80% of American women have taken birth control at some point in their lives.
 Hormonal birth control is the most frequently used form of birth control.

 Hormonal methods of birth control include: (refer to Planned Parenthood)